steff880/MS4-theDOM/README.md

 #### First time user
 I would like to:
-- be able to determine the sites purpose.
+- be able to determine the purpose of the site.
 - be able to easily navigate through the site.
 - be able to create an account and receive an email confirmation.

 #### Returning User/Shopper
 I would like to:
-- be able to, view all available courses, in order to find one that best suits me.
+- be able to, view all available courses, to find one that best suits me.
-- be able to, view course description and reviews to help me decide, if that is the best course for me.
+- be able to, view course descriptions and reviews to help me decide if that is the best course for me.
 - be able to, add courses to the shopping bag and also see a confirmation of how many are being added.

 #### Logged in User/Shopper
 I would like to:
-- be able to, see all purchased courses in my Profile page.
+- be able to, see all purchased courses on my Profile page.
 - be able to, leave reviews.
 - be able to edit reviews.
 - be able to add courses to my Wishlist.